rouzinho/Motor/README.md

 **INSTALL YARP**

-This last version of the plugin requires yarp (cedar built with yarp support - you don't have to do$
+This last version of the plugin requires yarp (cedar built with yarp support - you don't have to do  it if you didn't include YARP when building Cedar)

 https://www.yarp.it/install.html